-Platinum supported on high surface area carbon is employed for fuel cell electrode applications.
-The choice of the support is related to the possibility of dispersing the stable metal crystallites with favourable electronic and metal support interactions.
-The ratio of Pt to C is one of the variables which has been given some consideration in these studies.
-In most of the studies the Pt loading is optimized around $0.2 - 0.4 \text{ mg/cm}^2$ or at 20-40 wt % of Pt loading [1,2].
-Wang et al [3] have reported the use of thin films of binary (Vulcan XC - 72 and Black Pearl 2000) carbon supports with a Pt loading of 0.2 mg/cm^2 .
+Generally for fuel cell electrode applications, platinum supported on high surface area carbon is employed.
+The choice of the supports is connected with the possibility of dispersing the stable metal crystallites with favourable electronic and metal support interactions.
+The ratio of Pt to C is one of the variables which has been given consideration in these studies.
+In most of the studies this ratio is optimized around 0.2-0.4 mg/cm2 or 20-40 wt.% of Pt loading [1,2].
+Wang et al. [3] have reported the use of thin films of binary (Vulcan XC-72 and Black Pearl 2000) carbon supports with a loading of 0.2 mg/cm2.
 This system exhibited increased utilization of surface Pt species in the combustion of the fuel.
-A variety of other textural carbons like carbon nanotubes (CNT) [4], nano fibres, nanohorns [5] nanocoils nanobeads and mesoporous carbon have also been employed as supports for Pt for applications as fuel cell electrodes.
-The objective of these studies is to exploit the possible functional groups in these architectures of carbon materials to anchor stable platinum crystallites and also to generate preferentially active Pt sites on the surface of the support.
-For example Nakamura et al [6] have shown that the electric power derived from a fuel cell using 12 wt % Pt on CNT as anode is higher than that was obtained from a cell employing 29 wt% Pt on carbon black.
-Even though it is now known that the new forms of carbon, especially carbon nanotube including Single walled (SWNT) [7-13] and Multiwallled (MWNT) [14-17] are promising supports for Pt for anode application in Direct Methanol Fuel Cell (DMFC), it is not yet clear why the CNT support is better suitable for Pt particles toward methanol oxidation.
-In addition, functionalized (especially nitrogen and sulphur containing) [18] carbon nanotubes have been examined as supports due to the possibility of anchoring Pt crystallites and thus reducing the agglomeration of Pt crystallites and it has been shown Sulphur containing carbon nanotubes are better supports compared to the that unfunctionalized carbon nanotues.
-It is commonly believed that functionalization with hetero atoms can increase the conductivity of the material by raising the Fermi level towards the conduction band.
-In addition, the presence of heteroatoms generates catalytic sites which are responsible for the observed increased activity for methanol oxidation.
+A variety of other textural carbons like carbon nanotubes (CNT) [4], nanofibres, nanohorns [5], nanocoils nanobeads and mesoporous carbons have also been employed as supports for Pt for applications as fuel cell electrodes.
+The objective of this study is to exploit the possible functional groups in these architectures of carbon materials to anchor stable platinum crystallites and also to generate preferentially active Pt sites on the surface of the support.
+For example Yoo et al. [6] have shown that the electric power derived from a fuel cell using 12 wt.% Pt on CNT as anode is higher than what was obtained from a cell employing 29 wt.% Pt on carbon black.
+Even though it is now known that the new forms of carbon, especially carbon nanotubes including Single walled (SWNT) [7-13] and Multiwallled (MWNT) [14-17] are promising supports for Pt for anode application in Direct Methanol Fuel Cell (DMFC), it is not yet clear why the CNT support is more suitable for Pt particles toward methanol oxidation.
+In addition, functionalized (especially nitrogen and sulphur containing) carbon nanotubes have been examined as supports due to the possibility of anchoring Pt crystallites and thus reducing the agglomeration of Pt crystallites and it has been shown that sulphur containing carbon nanotubes are better supports compared to the unfunctionalized carbon nanotues [18].
+It is commonly believed that functionalization with hetero atoms can increase the conductivity of the material by raising the Fermi level towards the conduction band and the presence of hetero atoms generates catalytic sites which are responsible for the observed increased activity for methanol oxidation.
 The purpose of this presentation is therefore to examine how the utilization of Pt is increased when supported on hetero atom substituted CNT thereby reducing the amount of Pt loading as well as to examine the reasons for the increased stability of these electrode systems.